 California lawmaker pulls bill on Cold War-era communist ban

-There are 2 comments on the WBEN-AM Buffalo story from 6 hrs ago, titled California lawmaker pulls bill on Cold War-era communist ban.
-In it, WBEN-AM Buffalo reports that:
+There are 4 comments on the The Daily News-Record story from 16 hrs ago, titled California lawmaker pulls bill on Cold War-era communist ban.
+In it, The Daily News-Record reports that:

 A bill that would have let communists legally work in California government was withdrawn Wednesday after the sponsor said he learned it caused veterans and Vietnamese-Americans "distress and hurt."
 Assemblyman Rob Bonta, a Democrat from the San Francisco Bay Area, announced he was shelving the bill and apologized to veterans and people who fled the communist regime in Vietnam.